- Doumeki and Watanuki of Xxx Holic behave like this around each other, much to the amusement of Yuuko (and the readers).

 - Shinji and Asuka.
 The above Running Gag about Nadia and Jean was parodied by Toji about them in episode 17.

 - Yato and Hiyori act very much like a goofy husband without a job and his nagging wife, with Yukine acting as their surrogate child.
 They argue a lot, but it's clear how much they care about each other.

 - Kofuku and her Shinki Daikoku also aren't married, but they surely seem like it since they have been together for centuries and they get along very well despite him getting fed up with all the trouble she causes as a poverty god.

 - Nami and Zoro from One Piece, almost constantly due to their hotheaded temperament.
-This happened quite often until the timeskip onwards, when they seem to have less interactions between each other.
+This happened quite often until the timeskip onwards, when they seem to have fewer interactions between each other.

 - Gilbert and Alice have the tendency to act like this.
 All the time.
 They can hardly have a serious conversation without making some sarcastic retort to the other.
 Oscar even made the comment that "They get along well enough to bicker".

 - Elliot and Leo also have the tendency to bicker over various things, and some of these bickerings may escalate to an outright fight with a lot of fighting and throwing of various nearby objects.
 Despite this (more like because of), they're still best friends.

 - Patlabor: While the relationship between Captains Gotoh and Shinobu is strictly professional, they fit the trope to a tee.
 Their bickering rarely goes beyond snarking, and they relate as if they've known each other their entire lives.
 This is best seen in "The SVU's Longest Day" in the OVA continuity, and the entirety of the "Two in Karuizawa" episode in The Mobile Police/New Files continuity.